linedanceAI/Project-KinTrans/README.md

 ASL SignBank Julie A. Hochgesang, Onno Crasborn, and Diane Lillo-Martin.
 (2017-2020) ASL Signbank.
 New Haven, CT: Haskins Lab, Yale University. https://aslsignbank.haskins.yale.edu/

-**Access and use of linedanceAI platform with the ASL dataset will be available soon within July'20**
+**Access and use of linedanceAI platform with the ASL dataset will be available in July 2020**